spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/spryker-dev-packages-checker.md

 The project contains the spryker packages dependencies in the `require` section of the `composer.json` file.

-The integration can be broken if some of those packages has reference to the specific branch by using `dev-*` constraint version.
+Integration may break if some of these packages have references to specific branches using `dev-*` constraint versions.

-To avoid it need to be sure that all the spryker packages has valid version constraints.
+To prevent this, it is essential to ensure that all Spryker packages have valid version constraints.

 ## Example of code that causes an evaluator error